America's largest firm continues to focus on associate development while advising clients at the highest levels.

 How do you manage to maintain a focus on the individual with so many lawyers?

-Is Philadelphia still very much firm HQ?
+Is Philadelphia still very much the firm's HQ?

 What can Morgan Lewis offer young lawyers that is unique?